 A creditor does not lose the right to claim even if the claim is not lodged within the specified period, but may have to pay additional costs incurred by the estate in redrafting the accounts.
 If a legitimate claim is made after the estate has been distributed, the executor may have to pay the debt out of his own pocket.
 This would largely depend on whether the executor is at fault in any way, and if the estate was distributed in a way not provided for by law.
 If the executor is not at fault, the creditor can claim the amount from the heirs.
 If the amount that the heirs received does not meet the whole claim, the balance owing can be claimed from the legatees, provided this is done within three years of the date of death.

 Can my spouse continue to use our bank account when I die?

-Assets are frozen when estate administration begins, and this can have serious implications for dependants.
+Assets are frozen when estate administration begins, and this can have serious implications for dependents.
 A spouse married in community of property will have no access to funds in the combined estate until the executor is sure the estate is solvent, so it may take some time before the spouse can access any cash.

-To avoid this, one can take out a life insurance policy in favour of your spouse or other dependants.
+To avoid this, one can take out a life insurance policy in favour of your spouse or other dependents.
 Such policies pay directly to the beneficiaries named in the policies, often within days of the insurance company receiving the necessary information.

 When am I advised to get a lawyer regarding winding up an estate?